monero-ecosystem/monero-translations/translation-tips.md

 Before using dictionaries (see paragraph 7 below), don't forget to search in projects that have already been translated.
 For example, if you're adding translations to the GUI, look for the existing translations in the monero-core repository, or in other repositories like the getmonero.org website if they have been translated.
 Or, [use a phrase book in QtLinguist](http://doc.qt.io/qt-4.8/linguist-translators.html#phrase-books).

-To help different translators use the same terminology, lists of terms are shared [on Taiga](https://taiga.getmonero.org/project/erciccione-monero-localization/wiki/home).
-At the moment (Oct 2020), glossaries are available for Swedish, Italian, German and Spanish.
+To help different translators use the same terminology, lists of terms are shared [on GitHub](https://github.com/monero-ecosystem/monero-translations#terminology-guides).
+At the moment (Oct 2020), glossaries are available for Brazillian Portugese, French, Swedish, Simplified Chinese, Italian, German and Spanish.

 Consistency isn't just a matter of terminology.
 Sticking to a consistent **style**, **grammar** and **spelling** will make the translation look professional and help avoid confusion, even when it means making a random choice between equally valid options.
 Such choices probably only depend on the target language.
 For example: Do you use formal pronouns?
 Which plural form do you use if your language has more than one?
 Which gender do you use when you're not sure which noun you're referring to?
 Can it be avoided, or added as variants of the string?